zoxpx/pxdocs/content/cloud-references/security/kubernetes/shared-secret-model/storageclass.md

 # StorageClass for non-CSI

-Create a storage class to use secret:
+In the previous section, you saved the Kubernetes token in a secret called `px-k8s-user` in the `portworx` namespace.
+Now you can create a storage class which points Portworx to authenticate the request using the token in the that secret.

 ```
 apiVersion: storage.k8s.io/v1
 kind: StorageClass
 metadata:
-  name: px-storage
+  name: px-storage-repl-1
 provisioner: kubernetes.io/portworx-volume
 parameters:
   repl: "1"